codemaster138/inert/README.md

 ## Installation
 > If you have used Inert 1 on your machine in the past, you will need to uninstall it (`npm rm -g inert-cli`).

+> !!
+For inert's dependency `sharp` to install correctly, make sure to use *npm v7!* !!

 Via NPM:
 ```bash
 npm i -g inert-ssg